 Prior to City Council review of the project application, notice of the proposed medical marijuana cultivation facility conditional use permit hearing was provided to property owners within 300 feet of the proposed site.
-In addition, a public hearing before the City Council has in fact been held where persons were provided a meaningful opportunity to be heard.
+In addition, a public hearing before the City Council will be heard in February of 2017 providing persons another meaningful opportunity to be heard.